ACS Positions on Policy Issues

 - Foster the development and adoption of green products and processes by industry, academia, and government.

-- Assure appropriate, balanced use of voluntary and regulatory measures in achieving environmental, health, safety, and security goals and promote the responsible use of science in environmental management.
+- Ensure appropriate, balanced use of voluntary and regulatory measures in achieving environmental, health, safety, and security goals and promote the responsible use of science in environmental management.

 - Encourage appropriate global harmonization of environmental, health, and safety initiatives to promote science and technology around the globe.